 - Not misrepresent my own or any other individual’s qualifications, competence or experience, nor undertake auditing work beyond my expertise.

-- Disclose to the the Commission any current or prior working or personal relationships that may be seen as a conflict of interest or that may influence my judgment.
+- Disclose to the Commission any current or prior working or personal relationships that may be seen as a conflict of interest or that may influence my judgment.

-- Not enter into any activity which may be in conflict with the best interests of the the Commission or that would prevent the performance of my duties in an objective manner.
+- Not enter into any activity which may be in conflict with the best interests of the Commission or that would prevent the performance of my duties in an objective manner.

 - Not use my registration as an assessor to promote any business in which I may have an interest.